techidaily/site-iphone-unlock/source/_posts/what-does-jailbreaking-iphone-11-pro-i-do-get-answers-here-drfone-by-drfone-ios.md

 ![unlock-iPhone-to-use-accessories](https://images.wondershare.com/drfone/unlock-new/unlock-usb/unlock-iPhone-to-use-accessories.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=LvxQhsEJoymsM2iZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You may have had the experience of connecting your Apple iPhone 11 Pro to a computer with USB accessories.
 Usually, "**Unlock Apple iPhone 11 Pro to use accessories**" will appear on the screen.
 In most cases, enter the passcode to unlock the phone, and you can then proceed with data transfer and management.
 What to do if you forget your screen lock passcode?
 Here come the most effective methods for you!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 1: Why You Need to "Unlock Apple iPhone 11 Pro to Use Accessories"?